Dietary Approaches – one size does not fit all

-The bottom line is that any dietary approach that helps people to meet their health goals cannot be considered wrong, as long as it is sustainable and has enough of the nutrients our body needs to prevent any other complications.
+The bottom line is that any dietary approach that helps people meet their health goals cannot be considered wrong.
+As long as it is sustainable and has enough of the nutrients our body needs to prevent any other complications.

-Although they may come in a variety of different forms, with different names and variations in specific details, the main dietary approaches (which you can see summaries of by clicking on in the list below) can be broadly grouped as:
+Although they may come in a variety of different forms, names and variations in specific details, the main dietary approaches can be grouped as:

 Within these different approaches there are a number of common factors that most health professionals would agree on: